Free & Reduced Lunch

 10. The timing of individual stops is used simply as a guide to be helpful to parents.
 The timing of when students are actually dropped off at their schools makes us sensitive to changes in routes or adding stops.
 Changing the routes or adding too many stops along the way can make the arrival time at schools challenging.

-11. The designing of the routes is a collaboration between the Director of Finance and Operations and the Transportation Coordinator assigned to the Medway Public Schools from Holmes Transportation.
-The School Resource Officer assigned to the schools from the Medway Police Department is also consulted when safety concerns of the bus stops or routes are raised by parents.
+11. The designing of the routes is a collaboration between the Medway Public Schools (Director of Finance and Operations and the Transportation Coordinator) and Holmes Transportation.
+The Medway Police Department is also consulted when safety concerns of the bus stops or routes are raised by parents.

 12. Parents should do their best to relay interactions with the bus drivers including safety concerns about their driving as accurately as they can to the transportation department via email to email@example.com The beginning of the school year is stressful for the students, the drivers and the parents, so the sharing of concerns and inquiries in a timely, as well as thorough and accurate, manner is very helpful for the resolution of the questions.